Phone: 614-413-8300 Voicemail Ext. 5024

 Degrees and Certifications:

 I have a great love for the life sciences and have enjoyed teaching Biology, Honors Biology, AP Biology, Anatomy & Physiology, Marine-Insular Biology and STEM Africa Science at New Albany High School.
 I have taken many groups of students to Andros Island, Belize and Africa for science credit.
-I also serve as Co-Department Chair and House Dean for Science Hill.
+I also serve as Department Chair.

 Creating a classroom where students feel welcomed, appreciated, and can freely grow is a goal I have everyday.
 Teaching life skills through the lens of Biology is a constant goal.

 “Science is a way of thinking, much more than it is a body of knowledge” ~Carl Sagan